emartisoft/AmiWeatherForecasts/README.md

 If you don't want to wait, use the Tool/Update menu to update immediately.

+It synchronizes the system time using sntp, if avaliable an internet connection when executing firstly.

+It has feature that finding of your location automatically.

 Tested on OS3.2 only.
 It may be work on other WB.

 License: MIT

 Version History
 ===============
+1.3 (17.11.2023)
+- Using screen text font for GUI (Prefs/Font)
+- Added customize color settings
+- Changed min and max values for 'Add Pos X and Y'
+- Added feature that finding of your location automatically

 1.2 (04.11.2023)
 - According to SnoopDos, continuous querying of the TZ variable is blocked.